 Employment Application Information

-I am hiring at this time.
+I am not hiring at this time.
 The information that follows will give you a very open and candid view of my law office.
 My goal is to give you the information that you need to determine if this is the right job for you.
 There are two types of positions in my office.
 These are paralegal and data input clerk.
-I am currently hiring for Data Input Clerk.
+I am not currently hiring for either position.

 Job Description: Paralegal (posted online as "Office Assistant")